srepetsk/gw-style/_pages/new-stories.md

 <h3>Sources</h3>
 Every statement or fact in the text should have a source (See Story above).

 Add a link to every source in the box below the text.
+Every story needs at least one link.

 &nbsp;